Below is a list of Exercises and Practices to Start at Home

 “The breath is the only way to connect us to the Now.
 If you want to conquer the anxiety of life, live in the moment, live in the breath. “ — Amit Ray

 Practicing Mindfulness Every Day

 “Be where you are – otherwise, you will miss your life. “ –Buddha

 Start Your Day Mindfully – Set an Intention and check in before you take off.
 Check in throughout the day to take stock of your intention.

 Start each day recognizing something you feel gratitude for.
 End the day doing the same thing.

 Try to be mindful of performing simple tasks.
-Act like you are performing the task for the first time or the last time.
+Act like you are performing the task for the first or last time.
 Notice everything you can about the task.

 Eat mindfully.
 Eat slower Honor the elements and those who played a role in your meal.
 Simply enjoy.
 Try something new.
 Start a meal from scratch.
 Only monotask during your meal – never multitask while you eat.
 Use all your senses to experience the meal.